-- Adequate space is allocated to students during weapon training. - Other students do not walk across areas where weapon training is in progress.
+Weapon Training Adequate space is allocated to students during weapon training.
+Other students do not walk across areas where weapon training is in progress.

+FURTHER CONTROL MEASURES

+Not applicable

+ASSESSED BY

-FURTHER CONTROL MEASURES • Not applicable ASSESSED BY Name of Assessor
+Name of Assessor

-Date for Review
+Date of Assessment Date for Review